ScallyBag/Lua4chess/README.txt

+Added a UCI implementation of sargon.lua: sargon_uci.lua UCI is still not fully implemented because of restrictions of the original Sargon code, especially the "postion FEN" commands.
+But for a straight forward game without taking back any moves it should work fine.
+Tested on picochess and in Shredder GUI.

 This is a small sample of Lua based chess to run from command line.

 1. GarboChess.bat - good port of chess engine to Lua